-Croom Trails, Withlacoochee State Forest is a 4.5 mile loop trail located near Brooksville, Florida.
-The trail is rated as moderate offers a number of activity options.
+Croom Trail is a 6.9 mile moderately trafficked loop trail located near Brooksville, Florida that offers scenic views and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
 Horses are also able to use this trail.

 off road driving